 This seven-hour program was created to complement a week-long leadership development program for a global manufacturing organization.
-Developed for eight global leaders (two each from China and India, one from Germany and three from the USA).
+The participants were eight global leaders (two each from China and India, one from Germany and three from the USA).

-All facilitation, language and initiatives were customized to envelop and strengthen the existing organization’s leadership training curriculum.
+All facilitation, language, and initiatives were customized to amplify and strengthen the existing organization’s leadership training curriculum.

 *Mike Cardus was provided with all the content and leadership development programming for the organization.